List of S.A characters: Hanazono Family

 Hikari's father is a carpenter and lives in the old shopping district of Tokyo.
 As a fan of pro-wrestling, he taught Hikari how to fight when she was a child.
 Through his interest in pro-wrestling, Jiro met Kei's father and they introduced their children to one another when Hikari and Kei were six years old.
 After Hikari was defeated by Kei, she begged her father to allow her to enroll in the same schools as Kei in order to obtain the opportunity to defeat him.
 Headstrong and hot-headed like his daughter, Jiro agreed and has since supported her endeavours to defeat her rival.
 He and Kei's father are friends.

 Atsushi is Hikari's older brother, a calm individual who does not fail to give Hikari his honest opinion.
 He is currently a junior in high school and attends a normal high school.
 Unlike Hikari, he doesn't like fighting and he has refrained from any physical fights and yelling since he was little.
-This is because when they were very young, Hikari saw him beating up a boy who hits her and his facial expression was so scary for her that she fainted.
+This is because when they were very young, Hikari saw him beating up a boy who hit her and his facial expression was so scary for her that she fainted.
 However, when he feels his sister is in danger he breaks away from his peaceful nature and will not hesitate to beat someone up.
 Even now, Hikari still becomes terrified whenever he becomes truly angry.

 Hikari's mother is a kind and good-natured person who seems to accept Hikari's activities, whether it is taking care of Kei overnight or suddenly travelling to London, without too much fuss.
 She frequently welcomes Hikari's friends to her house, usually without warning on Hikari's part.
 However, she does lament that Hikari is unusually strong for a girl (such that she finds it difficult to even see Hikari as a girl at times) and absolutely refuses to allow her daughter to enter the kitchen, well aware of Hikari's destructive inability to cook.